zliu1020-zz/Social-Network/README.md

 4. Install `tabulate` by typing `pip install tabulate`.
 Refer to this [guide](https://pypi.org/project/tabulate/) if the above command fails.

 ## Run
+1. **Important**: Edit ``main.py`` line 19 - 21 to replace the MySQL credentials with your own credentials(Host, user, password).
-Launch the application by using the following command:
+2. Launch the application by using the following command:
 ```
 python main.py
 ```